top of page

 Most doctors who have learned even a little bit about personal finance know that it’s important to contribute as much as possible to tax-advantaged retirement accounts.
 Hopefully, most will choose to max out the employee portion of their 401k, especially if it means getting ‘free’ money with an employer match, as this is a tried and true pathway to financial security during retirement.
 It used to be that contributing to the 401k was a very simple check mark upon being hired, but in 2006, the Roth 401k, or the option to contribute to retirement accounts with post-tax money, became an option.
 Since then, nearly half of employers have begun offering this option, and accordingly, we often get the question of whether physicians should choose the traditional 401k or the Roth 401k option.
 This article will go into how to choose between the two options based on your specific situation and financial goals.

-As always, you should consult appropriate expertise before taking action based on this content, which is not individualized to your personal situation and can not be guaranteed to be accurate or up to date.
+Disclaimer: Our content is for generalized educational purposes.
+While we try to ensure it is accurate and updated, we cannot guarantee it.
+Rules/laws can change frequently.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 While we have attempted to explain this to the best of our ability, we are not accountants or financial advisors and this is complex information that can be misinterpreted or unclear.
 To learn more, visit our disclaimers and disclosures.

 Comparison of traditional 401k or Roth 401k retirement plans